syncfusion-content/blazor-docs/blazor/diagram/connectors/segments/orthogonal.md

 ---
 layout: post
 title: Orthogonal Segment in Blazor Diagram Component | Syncfusion
-description: Checkout and learn here all about Segments in Syncfusion Blazor Diagram component and much more details.
+description: Checkout and learn here all about Orthogonal Segments in Syncfusion Blazor Diagram component and much more details.
 platform: Blazor
 control: Diagram Component
 documentation: ug
 ---

 # Orthogonal segments in Blazor Diagram Component

 ## How to create orthogonal segment